Guide · 7 min read

 You're not failing at habits.
 The approach is broken.

-Most habit advice treats you like a machine that needs better programming.
-It assumes you have unlimited willpower, consistent energy, and a linear path to change.
+Habit formation isn't about willpower, motivation, or discipline.
+Most habit advice treats you like a machine that needs better programming, assuming you have unlimited willpower and consistent energy.

 But you're human.
 Your energy fluctuates.
 Your circumstances shift.
 Your brain is designed to conserve effort, not manufacture discipline on demand.